kannans89/RustRepo/05_DataTypes/05_DataTypes.md

 ```

-Note above example we have not  specified the type of the variable.Rust will take default type looking at value assigned .
-We have used different scalar data types in this example
+In the above example the data type of the variables will be inferred from the value assigned to it.
+For example: Rust will assign  string data type to  the variable `company_string`, float data type to `rating_float` etc.

+The `println` macro takes two arguments:

-Output is given below .
-In println function we are using a special syntax using `{}` , which is the *placeholder* , that will be replaced by the variable value passed after comma.
+- A special syntax `{}` , which is the *placeholder*
+- The variable name or a constant

+The placeholder will be replaced by the variable value

+The output of the above code snippet will be -

 ```rust
 company name  is:TutorialsPoint